demisto/content-docs/docs/packs/packs-format.md

 In case file does not exist, the pack author name will be displayed in text.

 ### CONTRIBUTORS.json
 If you are contributing to an existing pack, you can add a **CONTRIBUTORS.json** file to the root of the pack in the event that one does not already exist.
-The file should contain a list of strings that will include your name.
+The file should contain a list of strings including your name.

 #### Example of a CONTRIBUTORS.json file:
 ```json